Daniella Smith: Professional career

 In 2005 Smith made her pro debut against World Kicking Champion Sue Glassey.
 In 2006, Smith won against Glassey for the second time, but this time to capture her first pro boxing title (vacant NZPBA Women's light middleweight title).
 In 2010, Smith fought for the first time as a pro outside New Zealand, winning against Jennifer Retzke in Germany and becoming the first International Boxing Federation Women's World Champion.
 Smith defended her title against Noni Tenge in South Africa seven months after winning the title but lost the bout by technical knockout in the fourth round.
 In 2013 Smith attempted to capture her second world title against Arlene Blencowe for the vacant Women's International Boxing Association World Super lightweight title and the vacant World Boxing Federation female welterweight title, but Smith was unsuccessful in capturing the titles.
 In 2014, Smith fought her last fight against Gentiane Lupi.
 This is the second time that Smith has fought Lupi, but this time for the vacant NZPBA women's lightweight title, but Smith was unsuccessful.
 She was inducted into the International Women's Boxing Hall of Fame in 2024.

 Training

 In September 2016, one of Smith's amateur boxers turned pro.
 Cheyenne Whaanga made her pro debut against kickboxer Sarah Long, winning the bout by Unanimous decision, winning all the rounds.

+In 2026, She started training two division world champion Lani Daniels.
+Daniels would take on Shadasia Green for the Unified World IBF, WBO and The Ring female super-middleweight titles.
+Daniels won the fight by 9th round stoppage, becoming a three division world champion.